Edit Page

 Mongo Client Provider

-# Provide the MongoClient via @Inject('mclient') and @Inject('mclient-reactive')
+# Provider the MongoClient via @Inject('mclient')

 mclient:

-# see https://docs.mongodb.com/manual/reference/connection-string/
+# See https://docs.mongodb.com/manual/reference/connection-string/

 connection-string: mongodb://127.0.0.1